Hirdeshprajapati311/quiz-application/README.md

+#Basic Quiz Application

+This application uses React incorporated with Typescript and SCSS to give user a simple and good appeal inspiration taken from testline app

+basic features where i have integrated an dummy API to fetch data quizes and app gives scores for each right answer.

+#How to use

+install it and save in your system after that run "npm install" in your terminal for SCSS installation use "npm install scss" to run use "npm run dev"

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.